 This direct question gives you insight into their current staffing situation.
 Some hospitals have a higher ratio of nurses to patients, which could be easier for the nursing staff.
 While a higher ratio of patients to nurses could mean more patients to handle, you could also see this as an excellent way to gain valuable experience.

 Tuition reimbursement is a highly-valued career incentive that some institutions offer their nurses.
 If they offer tuition reimbursement, you can use this information to plan student loan repayment on current or future coursework.

 20. What are the next steps in the interview process?

-Asking about the next steps in the interview process shows the interviewer that you are still interested in the job.
+Asking about the next steps in the interview process shows the interviewer that you’re still interested in the job.
 The answer you receive will also tell you what to expect.
-You might be told to expect an email or a call in a determined amount of time, as well as details regarding how many more interviews you might have to attend before being considered for the job.
+The interviewer may say to expect an email or a call in a determined amount of time and explain how many more interviews you might have to attend before being considered for the job.